sofiedejonge/South-Korean-authoritarian-presidential-rhetoric/README.md

 4. Running the Analyses
  Connect the preprocessed text to the `Sentiment Analysis` widget.
 Select the multilingual sentiment, and upload the KNU Sentiment Lexicon.
 Connect the output to a `Box Plot` grouping by `President` to observe the emotional distribution.

+Licence

+Code:The source code and computation pipelines in this repository are licensed under the [MIT License](LICENSE) Data: Any newly produced data outputs, configurations, and analytical results generated in this project are licensed under a [Creative Commons Attribution 4.0 International License (CC-BY-4.0)](https://creativecommons.org/licenses/by/4.0/).